 Do you have a future travel destination in mind?
 If so, check if it’s volcanic, so that you can get covered.
 Here’s a brief list of some active volcanoes in or nearby popular travel destinations:

-N.B.: This is not a comprehensive list as the activity of volcanoes is ever-changing.
-For current information about your destination, check Smartraveller or find the worldwide list of ongoing and past natural disaster alerts here.
+Be aware, this is not a comprehensive list as the activity of volcanoes is ever-changing.
+For current information about your destination consider checking Smartraveller.

 First, follow any evacuation or shelter orders from the government.
 You should also contact your insurer as soon as possible.
 They may be able to direct you to emergency services, answer your questions and help organise alternative accommodation if needed.